 A dislocation is when the bones

 in a joint slip out of their normal position.
-A hip dislocation is an injury that
+A finger dislocation may happen from

 More to Know